4.3. Hash, Lookup and Dictionary¶

 in mixed operations with PyUnicode

-temporarily in a Java iterable
+by wrapping the String temporarily in a Java iterable

-(a sub-class of PySequence.Delegate
+(a sub-class of PySequence.Delegate)

-yielding Integer
+yielding Integer elements.

-holds such a delegate already as a non-public member.
+Each PyUnicode holds such a delegate already as a non-public member.

-are largely operations on these delegates.
+Operations on str are largely operations on these delegates.

 There is a dilemma around giving a proper interpretation

-involving UTF-16 surrogate pairs,
+to a String involving UTF-16 surrogate pairs,

 where consistency requires extra checks at run-time.

-is effectively a sequence of Unicode code points,
+A Python str is effectively a sequence of Unicode code points,

-is a sequence of UTF-16 code points.
+while a Java String is a sequence of UTF-16 code points.

 Both allow “code violations” of their own sort:

-allows code points for high and low surrogates
+str allows code points for high and low surrogates

 to appear as isolated pseudo-characters, even high followed by low;

-also allows isolated surrogate code points,
+String also allows isolated surrogate code points,

 but a combination of high and low (in that order)